jasperlinsen/image-manipulation-canvas/README.md

 ## ImageManipulation.Canvas Beta Functions

-As this library will keep expanding, some features pushed might not be fully tested yet.
-The following functions have working implementations, but are not fully checked yet and don't have a great deal of utility.
+As this library expands, some features pushed might not be fully tested yet.
+The following functions have working implementations, but are not checked and don't have a great deal of utility.
 These features are trying to pave the path for future implementations.

 #### BrightnessScale
 `BrightnessScale(treshold:Int:0-255,angle:Int:0-359) 	-> this`